Prison Psychology

 Prison psychology relates to the application of psychology within a correctional setting.
 Writing in his article "Ethical Concerns Within the Practice of Correctional Psychology", Michael Decaire notes that "The correctional psychologist’s primary mission is to assist in offender rehabilitation and reintegration.
 Additionally, the psychologist enhances staff and inmate safety by promoting a healthy institutional environment."

-To help inform and demonstrate how this operates in practice, Marisa Mauro, Psy.D., a clinical psychologist at the California Department of Corrections and Rehabilitation has written an excellent article on her work as a Psychologist in Prison, which you can access by Clicking Here
+To help inform and demonstrate how this operates in practice, Marisa Mauro, Psy.D., has written a series of excellent articles about her time working as a psychologist at the California Department of Corrections and Rehabilitation, which you can access via the following links.

 USA

-Click Here to learn about career opportunites for clinical psychologists within Federal Bureau of Prisons.
+CLICK HERE to learn about career opportunities for clinical psychologists within the Federal Bureau of Prisons.

 UK